 By using cashless catering, regardless of the breakfast or lunchtime rush, staff can ensure that pupils are receiving food which is representative of their individual requirements - all managed seamlessly through our market-leading software.

-To find out more call us on 0333 014 3065 or submit a contact form online.
-We have been providing educational software to schools for over 40 years working closely with local authorities and schools offering cashless catering, biometrics recognition, identity management software, online payments and much more.
+To find out more call us on 0333 014 3065.
+We have been providing educational software to schools for over 50 years working closely with local authorities and schools offering cashless catering, biometrics recognition, identity management software, online payments and much more.